mrisher/smtp-sts/mta-sts.md

 * Policy Domain: The domain for which an MTA-STS Policy is defined.
-This is the next-hop domain; when sending mail to "alice@example.com" this would ordinarly be "example.com", but this may be overriden by explicit routing rules (as described in "Policy Selection for Smart Hosts").
+This is the next-hop domain; when sending mail to "alice@example.com" this would ordinarly be "example.com", but this may be overriden by explicit routing rules (as described in (#policy-selection-for-smart-hosts-and-subdomains), "Policy Selection for Smart Hosts and Subdomains").

 # Related Technologies